-Little Harbor Beach is a great little uncrowded beach to visit during the summer months.
+Little Harbor Beach is a great little uncrowded gem to visit during the summer months.
 You get to enjoy the same scenery, minus the hectic crowds.
 It’s an excellent place for birdwatchers and photography.
 The winter offers another spectacular, yet dramatically different landscape, complete with striking icy views.
 Located in Wareham, it is a great activity to combine with Great Neck Wildlife Refuge.

 Tip: Visit during the fall and winter months for complete solitude.